HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/NSF-GRFP-proposal-assignment.md

-# Capstone Proposal Assignment - NSF Graduate Research Fellowship Proposal
+# NSF Graduate Research Fellowship Proposal

 ## Introduction
 The proposal portion of capstone project, you will write a proposal in the style of the [NSF Graduate Research Fellowship Program (GRFP)](https://www.nsfgrfp.org/).